ONE YEAR NEW HOME ORIENTATION & WARRANTY PROGRAM

 The Builder warrants against any siding issues that arise from installation issues.
 The homeowner must annually inspect and renew all sealant and immediately repair any water penetration issues, maintain gutters and downspouts to avoid water cascading down wall’s, ensure lawn sprinkler patterns are directed away from structures, and follow paint manufacturer’s recommendations for repainting and paint maintenance.
 Should any of these four items occur it will void the builders warranty on installation.

 The Builder warrants against skylight leakage for one year.

 The Builder warrants the coverage of head and improper installation of the sprinkler system.
 The Buyer is responsible for all maintenance of the system.
 This includes blow-outs, clogged heads, and proper setting of the clock/timer to avoid damage.
+The sprinkler heads are adjusted at the time of installation, any adjustments that are needed after that is considered homeowner maintenance.
 The Buyer holds complete responsibility for keeping the timer set constantly so as to avoid over watering and causing damage to his property and any neighboring property.

 Note: Watering the property with sprinklers more than 2 times a day for longer 20 minutes per station is considered over watering.
 This may lead to many problems that are not covered by the Builder.
 Please keep in mind to only water on your watering days according to the City’s schedule.

 All items that are stained will normally have variations of color because of different textures and grains in the woods used; Because of weather changes, doors that have panels will sometimes dry out and leave a small space of bare wood.
 These are normal conditions and shall not be considered a warrantable item.

 Stucco will crack naturally.
 The Builder warrants surface cracks opening up 1/8″ or more for a period of one year.
 The Buyer will maintain the caulking of the stucco to windows, siding, soffits, or other abutting materials.